meetk5/Team-Project1/README.md

 As seen from the double line grapth, the unemployment was at it's peak in April-2020 but it slowly came down and has recovered considerably.
 The number of Covid Cases on the other hand began in Jan-2020 and have considerably risen till May-2021 before they gradually started falling in June-2021.

-# Correlation between COVID cases and Unemployment
+# Correlation between COVID cases and Unemployment:

 To further strengthen our hypothesis, we created a Scatter plot and established Linear Regression between the two variables.